znort987/blockparser/README.md

         .
 The Peercoin address prefix (version number) is 55 in decimal or 0x37 in hex.
         .
 Peercoin has 2 less decimal places then bitcoin.
 This can be found by comparing the BitcoinUnits::decimals functions in src/qt/bitcoinunits.cpp of peercoin and bitcoin.
         .
-Proof of stake coinbase transactions are marked with an empty (0 byte) output script in output[0].
-The next transaction in the block will contain the proof of stake input and reward.
+Proof of stake blocks are marked with an empty (0 byte) output script in output[0] of the coinbase transaction.
+The next transaction (always the second transaction) in the block will contain the proof of stake input and reward.
 There are a few other rules that can be found in the IsCoinStake() function in src/main.h of peercoin.
         .
 Transaction have an additional timestamp as compared to bitcoin.
         .
+Proof of stake minting uses this additional timestamp as part of the hashed data to help avoid pre-computation of proof of stake blocks.
-Proof of Stake and Proof of Work both have seperate difficulties
+        .
+Proof of Stake and Proof of Work both have seperate difficulties.
+        .
+All fees are destroyed, no part of the fee go to miners.

     License:
     --------